Elizaveta239/intellij-community/Developers guide.md

 listens to the debug process and updates visualization.

 A Toolwindow is implemented in the `threading.tool.ui` package and the most important parts of it is `ThreadingView` class.
 A Threading view is named
-*Thread/task diagram* and contains a table implemented in `ThreadingTable` class.
+*Concurrent activities diagram* and contains a table implemented in `ThreadingTable` class.
 Each row of this table corresponds to a threading event and each row contains information about it.
 The most interesting row is a row which contains a Threading graph implemented in `threading.tool.graph` package.